It’s been quite a year, this 2015.

 He heard me.

-I read the psalm over and again, awed how the phrases contained spoke directly to my cries.
-It had just turned midnight.
+I read the psalm over and again, awed how its phrases spoke directly to my cries.
+The clock turned midnight.
 I opened the app again.
 A new day’s passage appeared.

 I have told you these things so that in Me you may have peace.
 You will have suffering in this world.
 Be courageous!
 I have conquered the world.
 John 16:33